 We all started somewhere.
 For me, it was back in 2008 when I opened up the first pedal I ever owned (a Boss DS-1 Distortion) and thought to myself, This shouldn’t be too hard to improve.
 That was the first time I ever used a soldering iron, and on account of some beginner’s luck, I followed good instructions and didn’t break anything.

 After doing several more pedal modifications for myself, I started offering pedal modification and repair services locally in 2010, but it wasn’t long before I built my first pedal from scratch and realized it was even more fun than modding.

 After that, I tried my hand at building pedals commercially.
 I learned how to etch my own PCBs with ferric chloride and toner transfer paper, then moved into using CAD programs to design PCBs for fabrication.
 My first pedal went through seven major design revisions, each time tightening the PCB layout or making the build process more efficient.
 I made a lot of mistakes and learned a lot of lessons, and when I was done I had something I was extremely proud of.

-But… once it came time to build them, I found myself wishing I could do more of the design.
-I took a break from assembly and made a few more PCBs of other circuits for my own personal use, and since the PCB manufacturers generally have a 10-board minimum, I listed the leftovers for sale on a few forums to cover my costs.
+But… once it came time to assemble them to sell, I found myself wishing I could do more of the design.
+I took a break from assembly and made a few more PCBs of other circuits for my own personal use.
+And since the PCB manufacturers generally have a 10-board minimum, I listed the leftovers for sale on a few forums to cover my costs.

 On August 19, 2013, I sold my first PCB, a very early version of the Helios, and the rest of my extra boards were gone in a few weeks.
-People liked them, so I put in another order with the manufacturer to restock and added a DIY page to my website listing maybe eight different designs.
+I got a lot of positive feedback, so I put in another order with the manufacturer to restock and added a DIY page to my website listing maybe eight different designs.
 My whole inventory fit in a 1-foot square area on my desk.